Aliqyan-21/k-nvim/readme.md

 ## A nice minimal Neovim Config

-This is the config I am currently using, I transferred from lazy-vim to this as I wanted to have full control over my config.
+This is the config I am currently using, I transferred from lazy-vim to this as I wanted to have more control over my config.